ramseymcgrath/PCILeechFWGenerator/README.md

 `TUI errors`: Run a cli build, its just as easy and has more logs.

-`PC crashes during FW clone`: You're probably flashing an on-board device (sound card or video card on a motherboard), this is very likely to crash your southside bus and reboot your PC.
+`PC crashes during FW clone`: You're probably cloning an on-board device (sound card or video card on a motherboard), this is very likely to crash your southside bus and reboot your PC.
 Besides that it's harmless.

 `My device is red in the TUI`: Sometimes its fine, you can give it a try.